forax/java-guide/guide/chapter04-numbers.md

 ### Record and NaN
-When using an equals() to test if two double values are equals, the implementation of record has a special case so if each record contains a NaN, it works !
+To avoid the issue of _x not equals to x_ to propagate to a whole record, the implementation of `equals()` for a record checks the raw bytes of the double after all NaN (yes internally there are several possible representation of NaN) being collapsed into one so testing if two records are equals works as expected !
 ```java
 record MagicBeer(double content) { }
 var beer1 = new MagicBeer(Double.NaN);